freezefawn/dragonsroost/combatdoubts.md

 > “What if I’m faking?”

 Here is the thing:
 **You can't fake on accident.** Faking requires intentional, deliberate intention to pretend to experience something you otherwise do not.
 Otherwise it’s not faking.
 You can be mistaken, but you cannot fake.

-If you feel like you could be mistaken, what things would you otherwise explain your experiences with?
+If you feel like you could be mistaken, *what things would you otherwise be able to comfortably explain your experiences with*?

 **You are not taking any kind of finite resource to identify as plural or read plural resources.** If you got a dissociative specialty therapist and are going to therapy, then you probably do need that help.
 It’s not a waste to help you.
 Its not a waste to identify in a way that makes you happier.